PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 = Cyber Apocalypse

 Cyber Apocalypse is an annual CTF competition, organized by Hack The Box.
-Two AI teams participated in this event.
+Two#todomt[there are 4 teams in Table 2 though?]#todoap[2 teams, 4 agents] AI teams participated in this event.
 Overall, 3994 human teams #tododmv[count humans rather than teams]#todoap[what do you mean by that?] solved at least one challenge.

 You can see the final AI standings in @ca_standings.